 13. Aluvadi – Steamed Colocasia Leaves

 Do not forget to try Aluvadi or Patra when you arrive in Maharashtra.
-It is a fantastic snack created from colocasia leaves.
-In addition, it is impossible not to mention the flavor of coriander leaves and tomato chutney.
+It is a fantastic snack created from colocasia leaves, though its flavor can’t be complete without coriander leaves and tomato chutney.

 You will be impressed with the rolled structure of this food, which you can guess from its name: Patra means leaves, and Vadi means dumpling in Sanskrit.
 It is a product of cuisine in western coastal India.
-This recipe has spread to many different regions of India.
+This recipe has also spread to many different regions of India.

 This food was recognized as a traditional culinary recipe by the AYUSH System in July 2021.
 However, keep in mind that never consume raw colocasia leaves since they are toxic, so it is a must to cook them properly before serving.

-If you are looking for Maharashtrian sweet foods to satisfy your sweet cravings, you should not neglect these yummy dishes in this part.
-Let’s enjoy them now.
+If you are looking for Maharashtrian sweet foods to satisfy your sweet cravings, you should not miss these yummy dishes in this part.
+Let’s learn about them now.

 15. Modak – Steamed Rice Dumplings